-What happens is whenever you boot into your computer, the Steam Client Bootstrapper starts automatically as a startup service would.
-Thus, it saves the user the trouble of opening it up manually.
-That, however, is preferred by some consumers while others try to avoid it.
-In this article, we will show you how to stop Steam from running at startup.
+What happens is when you boot your computer, the Steam Client Bootstrapper starts automatically as a startup service would.
+It saves the user the effort of opening it up manually.
+However, some users prefer not to have it automatically start.
+In this article, we will show you how to prevent Steam from running at startup.

 Stopping Steam from Running via the Steam Settings

-- At the top-left corner, click on the Steam menu.
+- In the top-left corner, click on the Steam menu.

-- Now, from the list of checkboxes, locate the ‘Run Steam when my computer starts’ option and uncheck it by clicking the respective checkbox.
+- Find the ‘Run Steam when my computer starts’ option and uncheck it by clicking the checkbox.

-- Once done, click OK to close the Settings window.
+- Click OK to close the Settings window and apply the changes.

 Disabling Steam from Running at Startup via Task Manager

-- Right-click on your taskbar and then choose Task Manager from the list provided.
-Alternatively, you can also press Ctrl + Alt + Delete at the same time and then choose Task Manager from the list of options.
+- Right-click on the taskbar and select Task Manager from the context menu, or press Ctrl + Alt + Delete and then select Task Manager from the displayed options.

-- Once the Task Manager opens up, switch to the Startup tab.
+- In Task Manager, navigate to the Startup tab.

-- There, right-click on the Steam Client Bootstrapper entry and select Disable from the drop-down menu.
+- Right-click on the Steam Client Bootstrapper entry and select Disable from the context menu.

-- Or, you could just highlight the Steam Client Bootstrapper option and hit the Disable button provided at the bottom left.
+- Alternatively, click to highlight the Steam Client Bootstrapper entry and press the Disable button located at the bottom right.

 Stopping Steam from Running at Startup on a macOS

-- Click on the Apple logo on the top-left of your computer screen.
+- Click on the Apple logo in the top-left corner of your screen.

-- Now, click on the lock button at the bottom-left of the window and then enter your password so that you are able to make changes.
+- Click on the lock icon at the bottom-left of the window and enter your password to allow changes.

-- Once done, switch to the Login Items tab located at the top.
+- Navigate to the Login Items tab at the top.

-- Highlight the Steam entry from the menu and then at the bottom left of the menu, click on the ‘–‘ button to remove it from startup.
+- Select the Steam entry from the list and then click the ‘–‘ button at the bottom left to remove it from the startup items.

-That is it, you have successfully stopped Steam from running during startup.
+By completing these steps, you have successfully prevented Steam from running during startup.